paperclipsvinny/physical-cyber-range/README.md

    ```
 5. Reconfigure from scratch using [`router/config.ios`](router/config.ios)

-### Key config notes
+### Key Config Notes

-- `no ip domain-lookup` — stops the router trying to DNS-resolve mistyped commands, which would cause a long hang
+- `no ip domain-lookup` — stops the router trying to DNS-resolve mistyped commands, which causes a long hang
 - `ip routing` — enables L3 routing between interfaces (off by default on some IOS versions)
 - The parent interface `Fa0/1` has **no IP address** — IPs live on the subinterfaces only.
-Trunks don't need IPs; they're just links.
+Trunks are just links, not L3 interfaces.
 - `encapsulation dot1Q` implements 802.1Q frame tagging, which is what makes router-on-a-stick work

+> **Gotcha:** If the router config disappears after a reboot and the hostname has reverted, the config was never saved.
+Always run `write memory` before disconnecting.
+The config in [`router/config.ios`](router/config.ios) can be pasted in fresh in under a minute.

 ---

 ## Switch Setup

 **Hardware:** Cisco Catalyst 2950
 **Config file:** [`switch/config.ios`](switch/config.ios)

-### Key config notes
+### Key Config Notes

-- Management IP is on VLAN 1 (`192.168.20.2`), with the default gateway pointing at the router
+- Management IP is on VLAN 1 (`192.168.20.2`), default gateway pointing at the router
-- `no ip domain-lookup` — same reason as the router
-- The trunk port `Fa0/24` uses `switchport trunk allowed vlan 10,20,30,1002-1005` — the `1002-1005` are legacy reserved VLANs that Cisco requires be present in the allowed list, otherwise the command is rejected with `Bad VLAN list`.
-These date back to when Cisco switches supported non-Ethernet L2 technologies (FDDI, Token Ring) and needed those VLANs to trunk alongside Ethernet VLANs.
+- The trunk port `Fa0/24` uses `switchport trunk allowed vlan 10,20,30,1002-1005` — the `1002-1005` are legacy reserved VLANs that Cisco requires in the allowed list, otherwise the command is rejected with `Bad VLAN list`.
+These date back to when Cisco switches supported non-Ethernet L2 technologies (FDDI, Token Ring).
-- Without a trunk port, tagged frames from the router's subinterfaces would be dropped — access ports only accept untagged frames for a single VLAN
+- Without a trunk port, tagged frames from the router subinterfaces get dropped — access ports only accept untagged frames for a single VLAN

-### Verify after applying config
+### Verify After Applying Config

 ```
 show vlan brief